doleckijakub/cx/README.md

 # CX - C Extended

-Since C does not allow many features or is scarse in some I've made this simple program.
-It parses files in my custom `CX` language, implementing non-native features as needed and translates the code to pure C.
+I've made CX, because C does not allow many features out of the box or is scarse in others.
+CX parses files in my custom `CX` language, implementing non-native features as needed and translates the code to pure C.

 ## Quick start